 The Best of the Best

-Each summer, 45-50 high school students are selected from across the country to participate in the week-long summit in our nation's capital.
+Each summer, 45-50 high school students are selected from across the country to participate in one of two week-long summits in our nation’s capital.

 Students compete for college scholarships by demonstrating strong leadership skills and knowledgeable participation during the week's activities.